The advantages of the material PET-G Carbon

 Easy to print

 The plus-side of printing with PET-G Carbon is that the printer settings are mostly the same as for regular PET-G filament.
 The working temperature is 80 °C and the material does not warp, so the printed models will retain their shape.
 It is not necessary to highly experienced in 3D printing to print perfect models with PET-G Carbon.
 The downside to printing with abrasive printing materials such as PET-G Carbon, is increased wear to the brass nozzle.
-A solution to this is a tungsten carbide nozzle, which will be available in the dddrop shop and at our trusted resellers.
 PET-G Carbon is a suitable filament for printing small models.
 For larger models, opt for the PA carbon-filled alternative Novamid® ID 1030 CF10.

 Novamid® ID 1030 CF10 from DSM is a polyamide (PA or while nylon) composition of PA 6/66 in combination with carbon fiber.
 The carbon fiber ensure that the filament becomes stronger, stiffer, lighter and harder and offers resistance to collision and heat.
 Due to the combination with the PA filament, Novamid® ID 1030 CF10 can withstand high temperatures without distorting.
 As the experienced 3D printer operators know, printing PA filament is a bit more challenging because it is a high-tech material.
 With the correct print settings, extensively tested by dddrop and the use of Magigoo PA, for perfect adhesion to the 3D printer bed, this filament is extremely suitable for printing larger carbon models.
-Novamid® ID 1030 CF10 is also a very abrasive material due to the addition of carbon fiber; however, the tungsten carbide nozzle works perfectly as an alternative to the standard nozzle that is more susceptible to wear down.
-The tungsten carbide nozzle has a considerably longer service life than the standard brass nozzles.
+Novamid® ID 1030 CF10 is also a very abrasive material due to the addition of carbon fiber.

 Carbon fibers give extra strength to the model, while also reducing weight.
 This makes it very suitable for applications where strength and weight are of importance, such as in drones, the automotive, and prosthetic industries.